Here are the best carp fishing tips aggregated from my experience of carp fishing and from other anglers I know.

 It’s always useful to know where they are fishing so you can note it down on your map.
 Some of those spots may be secret gems!

 There is nothing more annoying than hearing other anglers’ bite alarms sounding off.

 No one appreciates it and no one will thank you for having your alarms turned up full.

 Your bite alarms should be loud enough for you to hear, but quiet enough for no one else to hear.

-If you find it difficult to hear them, you need to set your bivvy up closer, set closer to them, or buy a receiver so you can turn the volume down on the alarms, and make the receiver audible instead.
+If you find it difficult to hear them, you need to set your bivvy up closer, set it closer to them.
+Alternatively buy a receiver so you can turn the volume down on the alarms, and make the receiver audible instead.